Communication Issues? You Might Have Two Different Communication Styles

 Once Sue and John recognized that these are just different conflict styles, they become curious about why they tended to choose them.
 Sue remembers that whenever she and her dad had an argument growing up, he would sit her down and say, “We love each other, so we’re not going to go away until we resolve this now”—and they would do just that.
 So, her learning was that when you love someone, you don’t walk away until things are resolved.
 John, on the other hand, grew up with a mom who was very vocal and at times quite moody.
 He remembered feeling overwhelmed by her and wanting to get away from her when things got heated.
 He would go to his room and wait until things calmed down—and so he adopted a style that cools around conflict.

 As they discovered each other’s family contexts, John and Sue were able to feel more empathy and understanding for each other’s style.
 They realized that they’ve learned from their families how to handle conflict and anger, as well as how to handle closeness.
 Perhaps most important, they realized that until now, they’ve taken it for granted that this is how things should be done.

-Different communication styles only really become a problem when partners don’t understand their differences and fail to accommodate one another.
+Different communication styles in relationships only become a problem when partners don’t understand their differences and fail to accommodate one another.
 But partners can absolutely learn to relate more positively.
 Here are some tips:

 Want to start learning more about yourself and your relationship?
 Take our short quiz to get started now!